risc-mi/dl-cv-workshop/README.md

 $ conda env create --file environment.yml
 ```

 After a few seconds, you might be asked to confirm creating a new environment and downloading a couple of packages amounting to approx. 4 GB.
-If so, please confirm and wait until all packages are downloaded and installed (this may take a few minutes).
+If so, please confirm and wait until all packages are downloaded and installed.
+Depending on your computing environment, this may take a few minutes to a few hours - please be patient.
 Then, execute

 ```
 $ conda activate dl_cv_workshop